sara-tapusoa/notion-automation/README.md

 - Keep `.env` safe.
 Never push secrets to version control.
 - The Notion API does not yet support copying all block types (like buttons).
 Use the block-copy script with awareness of limitations.
 - This project is written using native ES modules.
 Scripts must use `.mjs` or `.js` or be compiled.
+- You can extend this CLI by adding more commands to package.json > bin.

 ## Thanks!